 Eating disorders have the potential to wreak havoc on your self-confidence.
 It can be very difficult to have an eating disorder and deal with the ramifications that it has on you both emotionally and physically.
 If you're one of the millions of people who suffer from having a compulsive eating disorder, then you know how tough it can be.
-Being diagnosed with this condition can be heartbreaking, but it isn't something that you can't take control of.
+A diagnosis can lead to treatment and treatment can lead to better mental and physical health.

 This condition is something that can be managed, and you shouldn't feel like you're dealing with this problem alone.
 To better understand your situation, it would be beneficial to learn a bit more about the compulsive eating disorder.
 Understanding what it means to have this condition is important, and this will help you to learn about how it can be treated.
 Read on as we examine the many facets of this eating disorder to learn how to manage it properly.

 Obsessive Compulsive Eating Disorder Definitions

 The definition for a compulsive eating disorder is broader than you may have imagined.
 Obsessive-compulsive eating habits are common for many people in modern society.
 This behavior can have many negative consequences for your body and your self-image.
 Examples of an obsessive-compulsive eating disorder include eating food even though you are full, excessive night eating, eating due to anxiety, and even hiding food to eat later.

 Some people who suffer from these compulsive eating disorders wind up feeling ashamed of what they are doing.
 The idea of hiding food for later plays into this idea.
 Some people with obsessive-compulsive eating habits will hide candy and other snacks in spots so that they can eat them in private.
 This winds up creating significant anxiety in the person who is doing this and often leads to feelings of secret shame.